Integration competency center: Central services ICC

-Self service ICC
+Self-service ICC

 The self-service ICC represents the highest level of maturity in an organization.
-The ICC itself may be almost invisible in that its functions are so ingrained in the day-to-day systems development life-cycle and its operations are so tightly integrated with the infrastructure that it may require only small central team to sustain itself.
+The ICC itself may be almost invisible in that its functions are so ingrained in the day-to-day systems development life cycle and its operations are so tightly integrated with the infrastructure that it may require only a small central team to sustain itself.
 This ICC model achieves both a highly efficient operation and provides an environment where independent development and innovation can flourish.
 This goal is achieved by strict enforcement of a set of application integration standards through automated processes enabled by tools and systems.

 Key challenges

 ICC as a concept is fairly simple.
-It is embodiment of the IT management best practices to deliver shared services.
-However, being an organizational concept, it is far more challenging to implement in practice than the conceptual view because every organization has different DNA and it takes specific personalization/customization effort for ICC that makes the ICC initiative successful.
+It is the embodiment of IT management best practices to deliver shared services.
+However, being an organizational concept it is far more challenging to implement in practice than the conceptual view because every organization has different DNA, and it takes specific personalization/customization effort for ICC that makes the ICC initiative successful.
 Here are some of the common challenges in ICC establishment journey: